 I had my first bag Sunday on the way to Croydon.
 Aneez and I settled into the PieShaker on our way to meet our cousins Shireen and Rehaana for lunch.
 We happily discovered that there was a game on the back of each tasty bag.
 Considering our foray into the world of Jenga Extreme from the night before, it was fun to see this:

 I sense a rematch on the horizon.

 We met up with our cousins and headed to the town centre.
-As we walked over to MISO Noodle House for lunch we passed a British Heart Foundation Charity Shop.
-I love treasure hunting at the various Charity Shops and came away with two great finds.
+As we walked over to MISO Noodle House for lunch, we passed a British Heart Foundation Charity Shop.
+I love treasure hunting at various British charity shops and came away with two great finds.
 First, was this book entitled, "The Ants Are My Friends: Misheard Lyrics, Malapropisms, Eggcorns and Other Linguistic Gaffes."

 Oddly enough, I had just been telling Vanessa that I thought that TLC's "Chasing Waterfalls" was about a boy named "Jason Waterfall."
 There is no mention of Jason Waterfall in my charity shop book but I know what I heard...

 I also found this amazing travel pouch for jewellery.
 I had packed in a bit of a rush and relegated my accessories to this Ziploc below:

 Looking good Billy!

 On Monday, I spent the day with me!
 I slept in, went into the town centre, engaged in some retail therapy and went for a walk with my iPod.
 When I was in the town centre, my phone ran out of juice.
 I kept asking strangers for the time.
 Everyone I asked seemed overly happy to be able to provide me with the time.
 The people of Basingstoke are a kind bunch.
 Just as I was heading out of the town centre, I looked up and saw the clock tower that had been there the whole time!